eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces.rst

     ml_training(analysis_result, ml_model)

-During the first iteration, we defined the software invocation descriptions and extended the PyCOMPSs programming model and runtime.ç
+During the first project iteration, we defined the software invocation descriptions and extended the PyCOMPSs programming model and runtime.
 In the second iteration of the eFlows4HPC framework, we have included the definition of the data transformations and their implementations.